 Studies suggest that lavender oil can improve your sleep quality and works as a natural sedative.
 And chamomile, whether in tea, tincture or essential oil form, is one of the best medicinal herbs for fighting stress and promoting relaxation, according to research from Alternative Therapies in Health and Medicine and Pharmacognosy Review.
 Inhaling chamomile vapors is often recommended as a natural remedy for anxiety and general depression, which is one reason why chamomile oil is a popular ingredient in many candles, aromatherapy products and bath-soaking treatments.

-I recommend diluting the pure oil with a carrier oil like almond or coconut oils.
-And then you can add just a few drops to an essential oils diffuser to fill the room with a relaxing scent.
+I recommend diluting the pure oil with a carrier oil like almond or coconut oils and then spritzing the combination on your pillow or rubbing it on your neck.
+Or add just a few drops to an essential oils diffuser to fill the room with a relaxing scent.
+Learn more about the power of essential oils and diluting them in my essential oils guide.

 4. Set the right temperature